 K-Junction Solar

-If constructed, the solar facility would provide approximately 310 megawatts of low-cost solar power to Nebraskans.
-This would expand OPPD’s power generation assets to meet increasing demand and further support regional reliability and grid resiliency.
+The K-Junction Solar Project is a proposed solar project west of McCool Junction in York County, Nebraska.
+If constructed, the facility would provide approximately 310 megawatts of low-cost solar power to Nebraskans.
+This would expand the ability to keep energy rates affordable, enhance reliability, and increase grid resiliency.

-Local impact of $160+ million in net economic benefits
+Power for approximately 59,000 average homes | Local impact of $160+ million in net economic benefits | Employment opportunities during construction, operation and maintenance |

 Protect private property rights